Alert on AV/EDR Coverage Gaps Crate

 8. If any task fails during execution, the workflow routes to the **FAILED** task, which uses the **noop** action before proceeding to the **END** task to ensure proper workflow termination.

-Crate prerequisites
+## Crate prerequisites

 Your [PSA must be successfully integrated](https://docs.rewst.help/integrations/top-5-integration-types-get-started-with-integrations-in-rewst#psa-integrations) with Rewst.

-Unpack the Alert on AV/EDR Coverage Gaps Crate
+## Unpack the Alert on AV/EDR Coverage Gaps Crate <a href="#unpack-the-browse-rewst-form-triggers-within-a-form-and-attach-to-a-ticket-crate" id="unpack-the-browse-rewst-form-triggers-within-a-form-and-attach-to-a-ticket-crate"></a>

-1. Navigate to Crates > Crate Marketplace in the left side menu Rewst platform.
+1. Navigate to **Marketplace** **> Crates** in the left side menu Rewst platform.

-2. Search for Alert on AV/EDR Coverage Gaps.
+2. Search for `Alert on AV/EDR Coverage Gaps`.\

 3. Click on the Crate tile to begin unpacking.